b-commits/react-form/README.md

 # Specs

-In order to run the project, please clone the repo onto your local machine and run the following commands:
+In order to run the project, please clone the repo onto your local machine, navigate to the project's root directory and run the following commands:

     npm install
     npm start